Skip to content

 Local payloads

-If you so desire, it's possible to load these payloads locally.
+If you so desire, or you can't launch it from the web browser for some reason, it's possible to load these payloads locally.

-• Install "Payload Loader" on your PS4 to load the payloads locally
+• Install "Payload Guest" on your PS4 to load the payloads locally

 • Extract from the ELF folders, and rename the file to have a .bin extension instead of .elf, because Payload Loader can't load ELFs